Rancho Cucamonga Domestic Violence Lawyer Provides Restraining Order Advice

 - Respond to the TRO in a timely manner and prepare for court.
 Your attorney will help you file a response with the court which will basically state your side of the story and address each allegation that was made against you in the TRO.
 Additionally, they will help you compile evidence that helps prove your case and develop a strategy for fighting your restraining order.

 - Go to your hearing.
 Make sure to dress well, arrive on time, be polite, stay calm, and do what your attorney advises.
 This will give you the best chance of successfully defeating the restraining order that was filed against you.

 Contact an Experienced Rancho Cucamonga Domestic Violance Attorney Today

 Being served with a restraining order can be an extremely frustrating and stressful experience.
 You are probably upset, scared, and unsure how to best protect your legal rights.
-Rancho Cucamonga Defense Attorney Bobby Shamuilian of My Rights Law Group is here to help.
+Rancho Cucamonga Defense Attorney Bobby Shamuilian of My Rights Law is here to help.
 Bobby has been defending California clients against domestic violence restraining orders and a wide variety of criminal charges for years and would be happy to put his experience to work for you.
 To schedule an initial consultation simply give our Rancho Cucamonga office a call today at (909) 340-2000.